Irish Army Mutiny: National Army

 In the early weeks of the Civil War, the National Army comprised 7,000 men.
-These came mainly from pro-Treaty IRA brigades, especially the Dublin Guard, whose members had personal ties to Michael Collins.
+These came mainly from pro-Treaty IRA brigades, especially the Dublin Guard whose members had personal ties to Michael Collins.
 They faced around 15,000 anti-Treaty IRA men and Collins recruited experienced soldiers from wherever he could.
 The army's size mushroomed to 55,000 men, many of whom were Irishmen with combat experience in World War I – 20,000 National Volunteers had joined the British Army on the urgings of Nationalist leader John Redmond.

-Likewise, Irishmen who had served in the British forces accounted for over half of the 3,500 officers.
+Likewise, Irishmen who had served in the British army accounted for over half of the 3,500 officers.
 W.R.E.
 Murphy, second-in-command (January–May 1923), had been a lieutenant colonel in the British Army, as had Emmet Dalton.
 Two more of the senior generals, John T. Prout and J.J.
 "Ginger" O'Connell, had served in the United States Army.
 Collins promoted fellow-members of the Irish Republican Brotherhood but was slow to put Squad members in high positions.

 Irish Republican Army Organisation

 In December 1922, following Collins's death, Liam Tobin formed the Irish Republican Army Organisation (IRAO), taking in Dublin Guard and other Irish Army officers who shared his view that "higher command...was not sufficiently patriotic".
-President W. T. Cosgrave, head of the government attempted to appease the IRAO.
-He met with them several times before the September 1923 Election and persuaded the opposing IRB faction of generals under Richard Mulcahy to keep quiet.
+President W. T. Cosgrave, head of the government, attempted to appease the IRAO.
+He met with them several times before the 1923 Irish general election and persuaded the opposing IRB faction of generals under Richard Mulcahy, to keep quiet.

-With the election over, Mulcahy now ignored the IRAO as he started the process of demobilising 37,000 men.
-In November, sixty IRA officers mutinied and were dismissed without pay.
+With the election over, Mulcahy, as Minister of Defence, now ignored the IRAO as he started the process of demobilising 37,000 men.
+In November, 60 IRA officers mutinied and were dismissed without pay.
 The IRAO now pressured the Government into establishing a Committee to supervise future demobilisation.
-The Committee, consisting of Eoin MacNeill, Ernest Blythe, and IRAO sympathiser Joseph McGrath, effectively undermined the authority of the Army Council.
+The committee, consisting of Eoin MacNeill, Ernest Blythe, and IRAO sympathiser Joseph McGrath, effectively undermined the authority of the Army Council.